Back to home pageProfessional Education

 Curriculum

 The academic curriculum is based on the “Core Curriculum for Colon and Rectal Surgery; Knowledge Essentials for Residency Training” developed by the Association of Program Directors for Colon and Rectal Surgery.
-The colon and rectal surgery fellow leads the Colon and Rectal Surgical Service at Beaumont Hospital with assistance from the senior general surgery resident.
+The colon and rectal surgery fellow leads the Colon and Rectal Surgical Service at Corewell Health with assistance from the senior general surgery resident.
 This provides for training in inpatient and outpatient surgical and endoscopic procedures.
 The fellow staffs the outpatient clinic under supervision of attending staff, where patients with colon and rectal surgical problems are seen on referral from other resident clinics.
 Time is spent each week in the private office of an attending colon and rectal surgeon for exposure to office practice.

 Didactics